Image credit: “Lets leave planet GAFAM NATU BATX” by David Revoy for Framasoft − CC-BY 4.0

 uBlock Origin is an addon to Firefox (mobile) and Chrome/Chromium (desktop).
 It blocks ads, trackers and malware sites while conserving CPU and memory.
 Please read about what the addon does before installing, then choose one of the recommended modes to increase your privacy.
 If you don’t understand what you’re doing you could end up compromising your privacy.

-In addition to the various blocklists that come pre-installed with the addon, I specifically use the Seb Sauvage DNS Block List, which comes in various formats:
+In addition to the various blocklists that come pre-installed with the addon, I specifically use the DNS Block List maintained by Seb Sauvage, which is available in several formats:

 Email Services